-14 There is also prefix T used for technical table that was introduced to address potential mistakes in the DPM resulting in missing datapoint containers to report necessary information.
+&lt;sup>15 Table with this prefix was introduced to address potential mistakes in the DPM resulting in missing datapoint containers to report necessary information.

-- SE for Solvency II templates extended to meet ECB add-on reporting requirements, - o E for ECB add-on specific templates, - SPV for Special Purpose Vehicles specific templates, - PF for Pension Funds specific templates (for future use), - T for Technical Tables which are not part of a specific business regulation. - XX: a numeric code for the templates group, for example 01 (for Basic Information), 02 (for Balance Sheet), etc., - YY: a numeric code for the specific template (sequential code kept stable over time), - ZZ: two digits assigned to an entry point (reporting obligation) which can be reused by other entry points (with a higher number) if the template is the same15 as presented on Figure 10. - the annual individual templates are considered the "default" one (as it is the largest package) and has code "01"; - o for other entry points it is assessed if the template with code "01" can be reused; if not, the template is assigned a sequential code: "02"; subsequent entry points may reuse template "01" or "02" if they are identical; if not the template is assigned another sequential code "03" and so on (see example for S.01.03 in Figure 10), - WW: table number within an Annotated Template (Excel Worksheet); it is related to the XBRL taxonomy implementation; EIOPA has made a commitment to keep the code stable as long as there are no business changes to the particular table requirements (if there are substantial modifications, a new table with a new code will be assigned and the previous table will become obsolete or will be replaced)16.
+- YY: a numeric code for the specific template (sequential code kept stable over time), - ZZ: two digits assigned to an entry point (reporting obligation) which can be reused by other entry points (with a higher number) if the template is the same as presented on Figure 10. - the annual individual templates are considered the "default" one for the Solvency II package (as it is the largest package) and has code "01"; - o for other Solvency II entry points it is assessed if the template with code "01" can be reused; if not, the template is assigned a sequential code: "02"; subsequent entry points may reuse template "01" or "02" if they are identical; if not the template is assigned another sequential code "03" and so on (see example for S.01.03 in Figure 10), - WW: table number within an Annotated Template (Excel Worksheet); it is related to the XBRL taxonomy implementation; EIOPA has made a commitment to keep the code stable as long as there are no business changes to the particular table requirements (if there are substantial modifications, a new table with a new code will be assigned and the previous table will become obsolete or will be replaced).